vidushaDeSilva/Medical-Chatbot-and-Diagnostic-Report-Content-Generation-Model/README.md

 # Medical Chatbot and Diagnostic Report Content Generation Model
-Created two medical chatbots for a medical diagnosis assistant web application.
+Created two LLMs (Large Language Models) for a medical diagnosis assistant web application.
-One model was trained to be a medical chatbot to answer questions from the user.
+One LLM was trained to be a medical chatbot to answer questions from the user.
-Other dataset was trained to genreate content diagnostic report to inform the user about the probable condtions.
+Other LLM was trained to genreate content diagnostic report to inform the user about the probable condtions.
 Used Google AI Studio to fine tune Gemini 1.0 Pro 001.

 Datasets about the following 14 condtions.